-Applicants whose native language is not English or did not complete their degree at a university where all courses were taught in English must achieve a minimum score on the Test of English as a Foreign Language (TOEFL) of 570 (230 CAT version or 88 iBT).
+Applicants whose native language is not English or did not complete their degree at a university where all courses were taught in English must achieve a minimum score on the Test of English as a Foreign Language (TOEFL) of 570 (230 CAT version or 88 iBT) or the International English Language Testing System (IELTS) of 7.0.
 See program director for specific requirements.